vsajip/sarge/docs/reference.rst

      :param block: As for the :meth:`~Capture.read` method.
      :param timeout: As for the :meth:`~Capture.read` method.

+   .. method:: expect(string_or_pattern,  timeout=None)

+      This looks for a pattern in the captured output stream.
+If found, it returns immediately; otherwise, it will block until the timeout expires, waiting for a match as bytes from the captured stream continue to be read.

+      :param string_or_pattern: A string or pattern representing a regular expression to match.
+Note that this needs to be a bytestring pattern if you pass a pattern in; if you pass in text, it is converted to bytes using the ``utf-8`` codec and then to a pattern used for matching (using ``search``).
+                                If you pass in a pattern, you may want to ensure that its flags include ``re/MULTILINE``
+                                so that you can make use of ``^`` and ``$`` in matching line boundaries.
+      :param timeout: If not specified, the module's ``default_expect_timeout`` is used.
+      :returns: A regular expression match instance, if a match was found within the specified timeout, or ``None`` if no match was found.

+   .. method:: close(stop_threads=False):

+      Close the capture object.
+By default, this waits for the threads which read the captured streams to terminate (which may not happen unless the child process is killed, and the streams read to exhaustion).
+To ensure that the threads are stopped immediately, specify ``True`` for the ``stop_threads`` parameter, which will asks the threads to terminate immediately.
+This may lead to losing data from the captured streams which has not yet been read.

 .. class:: Popen

    This is a subclass of :class:`subprocess.Popen` which is provided mainly